geb/geb/doc/manual/src/chapters/080-javascript.md

 ## jQuery Integration

-Geb has special support for the [jQuery javascript library](jquery).
+Geb has special support for the [jQuery javascript library][jquery].
 Navigator objects have a special adapter that makes calling jQuery methods against the underlying DOM elements simple.
 This is best explained by example.

 > The jQuery integration only works when the pages you are working with include jQuery, Geb does not install it in the page for you.